auxcodeood/Flutter/README.md

-# hackaton-team-a-flutter
+# Flutter

-Hackaton team for the Flutter app
+Aux Flutter playground and notes.

+## M1

+Notes on installing and running Flutter on M1.